 - If you have a job coach or a Division of Vocational Rehabilitation Counselor let them know that your employer has told you not to come to work. - Your benefits might change if you are working less or not working.
-Contact Social Security - 1 (800) 772-1213 and tell them. - Call your care manager or IRIS Consultant to let them know you have lost your job or hours have been reduced and if you feel you will need other services or supports. - If you think you may have trouble paying your rent, buying food or paying for other bills, there are people who can help you figure out what to do.
-Be sure to call your care manager or IRIS consultant right away. - You may be able to get unemployment benefits.
+Contact Social Security 1 (800) 772-1213 and tell them. - Call your Care Manager or IRIS Consultant to let them know you have lost your job or hours have been reduced and if you feel you will need other services or supports. - If you think you may have trouble paying your rent, buying food or paying for other bills, there are people who can help you figure out what to do.
+Be sure to call your Care Manager or IRIS Consultant right away. - You may be able to get unemployment benefits.
 Call (608) 266-3131. - 211 can help you find information or services for a variety of needs.
 211 is free and confidential.
 You can text COVID19 to 211-211, visit 211wisconsin.org, or call 211.
-Currently the phone lines have a lot of traffic, so be patient or see if you can get the answer online or by text.
+Currently the phone lines are very busy, so be patient or see if you can get the answer online or by text.